 Well guess what, I beat plenty of sites with far higher DAs than mine, regularly.

-If your content is what the punters want, if it answers their questions, it will naturally rise to the top despite DA.
+If your content is what the punters want, if it answers their questions, it can naturally rise to the top despite DA.

 Yes grow your DA via an ever increasing number of backlinks, but don’t try to cheat the system and don’t make it your main focus.